Well, at the very least, we all think it’s great!

 We know people are busy, get ill, or just deserve a holiday sometimes, so 100% attendance is a tough call.
 At Quorum, we ask that you attend as often as you are able to (and let us know if you can’t make it.)

-You’ll quickly know how much practise you need, and you might need to do some homework to keep songs fresh in your head, or to finally conquer those bars with the awkward timings.
+You’ll soon work out how much practise you need, and you might need to do some homework to keep songs fresh in your head, or to finally conquer those bars with the awkward timings.

 Our aim is to get concert-ready, so if that means putting youtube on repeat for a while, writing lyrics on post-its or just attending rehearsals as normal for the music to sink in, then that’s down to your learning style.